 ‘ancient orient.’
 In Gen. 11:2, the word KÈDEM means that the Flood survivors

 had migrated from someplace farther east before entering the land of Babylon.

-(Many Bible versions have poor translations of KÈDEM.)
+(Many Bible versions have poor translations of MI, and KÈDEM.)

 the Iranian plateau, requiring more than a century according to Gen. 11:10-16.